Mjz86/c_colon/mcc.md

  and f performs no write operations to any memory location visible outside its own activation record, including Global, static, or thread-local objects and Memory pointed to by its arguments ,even if the arguments are non-const pointers,

- only the inout and out arguments are modifiable reference like arguments.
+ only the in-out and out arguments are modifiable reference like arguments.

  and f and its callees performs no accesses to volatile-qualified objects.

  and f is unsequenced  .

- ( basically gnu::const if no inout is used)
+ ( basically gnu::const if no in-out is used)